 After casting the parts may need to be machined to achieve some precise dimensions, threads may also need to be added.
 The surface finish may need to be improved for parts with visual surfaces.
 A variety of finishes including high gloss polishing, sand blasting, brushed finish, painting, nickel or chrome plating and Physical Vapor Deposition (PVD) are all done on site to the highest possible standards under controlled processes.
 In addition, the physical properties may need to be improved.
 This can been achieved by using Hot Isostatic Processing, this process improves the density of the casting and is recommended for parts that are designed for use in demanding situations.

-Lead-Time Of Brisbane Investment Casting Mold: On average we can design and machine a mold in 15 days!
+Lead-Time Of Investment Casting Mold: On average we can design and machine a mold in 15 days!
 Notwithstanding, the complexity of the product plays a part.
 Lead-Time Of Samples: Additional 2 weeks to provide the first final samples.
 Production lead-time: normally 500pcs to 2000pcs per day per production line.
 Again, determined by complexity of product.

 Investment casting and the secondary operations can be a very long process and also a labor intensive job.
 Investment casting has the potential for process variations.
 To ensure consistency, we apply auto industry quality procedures including:

 Process Control Plan (PCP): Defines the process flow and determines the detailed inspection points of each process.
 We use this procedure together with working instructions to make sure every operator and inspector clearly understands what should be done and when.
 Quality management of the process results in a defect free product.

 Pre Production Approval Procedure (PPAP): Used on all projects in our company.
 This procedure is to make sure all needed samples and documents are available.
 It’s also used to evaluate all key process by doing analysis of the collected data.